diogoveirospro/sem4pi-2024-2025-sem4pi_2024_2025_g44/readme.md

 - **Linux/Unix/MacOS:** ./build-all.sh or ./quickbuild.sh
 - **Windows:** .\build-all.bat or .\quickbuild.bat

+It is also recommended to have the following tool installed to run the program:

+- OpenVPN (If you want to log into the Shodrone network)

+1. Install via this link: [OpenVPN Installation](https://openvpn.net/client/)
+2. Download the configuration file from the Shodrone website.
+Link: [Shodrone Configuration](https://rede.dei.isep.ipp.pt/usermanual/openvpn/openvpn-dei-config.zip)
+3. Open the general config and change the udp to tcp.
+4. Place it in the `config` folder or click the configuration file twice with the VPN opened.
+5. Use you isep credentials to start the vpn.

 ## 4. How to Execute Tests

 To run and compile the project, you need to have the programs said in the previous section *How to Build* and then run the following script: